 The best virtual workplace environments don’t stop at prioritizing uptime, productivity or security.
 They also help pull a remote workforce together.

 Your organization will need to identify approved third-party apps and tools for employees to collaborate on and store documents, hold meetings via video conferencing, message each other, and manage projects.
 Examples include Zoom, Sharepoint, Atlassian, and Slack.

 Apps that enable all of these business-critical activities can be connected to your cloud-based identity and access management (IAM) service, so employees can sign in, connect with each other, and do their work, all while maintaining security.

-Let the experts at AccountabilIT help you maximize your cloud investment, or migrate from a primarily on-premise IT environment to the cloud.
+Let the experts at AccountabilIT help you maximize your cloud investment, or migrate from a primarily on-premises IT environment to the cloud.
 Contact Us to learn more about how we can help you enable your remote workforce through our variety of cloud services.